Daemon-Devarshi/SVNLogger/README.md

 SVNLogger
 =========

-Simple application using svn log command to identify files changed during a date range
+It is a simple application which uses svn log command to identify files changed between a date range.